 When the growth of the prostate gland interferes with the urinary flow, some symptoms may appear:

-Of all treatment options, prostate surgery offers the best chances of improving symptoms.
+Of all the treatment options, prostate surgery offers the best chance of improving symptoms.
 However, surgery also has the highest rates of significant complications.

-The most frequent surgical procedure to alleviate the symptoms of benign prostatic hyperplasia is transurethral resection of the prostate (RTP), in which the obstructive part of the prostate is removed.
+The most common surgical procedure to relieve the symptoms of benign prostatic hypertrophy is transurethral resection of the prostate (TPR), in which the obstructive part of the prostate is removed.
 For this intervention it is not necessary to cut the skin since it is done through the urethra.
-Recently the Laser is used as a therapeutic option, which is safe, but it is not yet known if it is as effective in the long term as traditional surgery.
-It needs just like the RTP the introduction of an endoscope through the urethra.
+It can also be performed with a laser and, like RTP, requires the introduction of an endoscope through the urethra.

-In other cases open surgery is indicated, especially when the prostate is very large or there is some specific indication to choose that pathway.
-In this case it is necessary to make an incision in the lower abdomen.
+In other cases, robotic surgery (DaVinci) or laparoscopic surgery is indicated, especially when the prostate is very large or there is a specific indication to choose that route.
+In this case it is necessary to make a small incision in the lower part of the abdomen.
+It has the advantage over laser surgery, which produces less urinary incontinence and less urethral stricture.

-Although surgery reduces the symptoms in most patients, it may not completely eliminate the discomfort.
-For example, a weak bladder may continue with urinary symptoms, despite the elimination of urinary obstruction.
+Although surgery reduces symptoms in most patients, it may not completely eliminate discomfort.
+For example, a weak bladder may continue to have urinary symptoms, even though the urinary obstruction has been removed.

 Use our form and we will study your case